-RiverTree formed in 2013 and is owned by Theodore Rich, the firm’s principal.
+RiverTree was formed in 2013 and is owned by Theodore Rich, the firm’s principal.
 Rich has been in the financial services industry for more than two decades.
-The firm features a staff of three, including Rich, and utilizes the expertise of more than 30 external professionals to render a full suite of financial planning and investment management services.
+The firm features a small staff, including Rich, works to render a full suite of financial planning and investment management services.

 - Business planning

 - Investment management